 5. Can I visit your facility?

 Yes.
 We encourage our customers to visit our facility if they would like.
-Our 90,000 square foot manufacturing facility is located in Lake City, PA (just outside Erie, PA).
+Our 90,000 square foot manufacturing facility is located in Lake City, PA (just west of Erie, PA).

 6. Is there a showroom or some place where I can see your product near me?

 Allegheny Wood Works, Inc. is an internet-based business.
 Therefore, we do not have retail outlets with showrooms.
 We are constantly updating our website to enhance the experience for all of our customers with an abundance of full color photos and detailed construction and design information.
 Also, wood samples and corner samples are available.

 In addition to offering the lowest price, and a price-match guarantee, we offer a 10% discount on any order over 15 doors.

 Yes.
 We recommend that your products be finished at the factory whenever possible.
 Our finish is furniture grade and will maximize the life and beauty of your product.
 We offer standard stains or clear coating as well as custom matching of stains.
 Follow the link for detailed finishing information.

 9. What wood species do you recommend?